 To ensure a consistent experience for buyers, sellers must adhere to Amazon's return policies.
 For more information, go to About our return policies.

 When a buyer requests a return, Amazon will send you an email stating the reason for the return.
-If the buyer's request does not comply with our return policies, we’ll inform you in the email.
+If the buyer's request does not comply with our return policies, we will inform you in the email.
 For more information, go to out-of-policy return requests.

-You can take several actions on return requests in the Manage Seller Fulfilled Returns tool, including viewing order level refunds issued to the buyer.
-To download the summary of returns and refunds for a specific timeframe, go to Return Reports in Seller Central, or click the View reports tab in the Manage Seller Fulfilled Returns tool.
+You can take several actions on return requests in the Manage Seller Fulfilled Returns tool.
+It includes viewing order level refunds issued to the buyer.
+Below are the different tabs you can find on the Manage Seller Fulfilled Returns tool: